arzhk/demo-fs-webapp/README.md

-# **GDPR Compliance Q&A Platform**
+# **Q&A Platform**

 A full-stack web application designed to streamline GDPR compliance questionnaires, enabling users to create, manage, and delegate questions and answers efficiently.
 The application includes CRUD functionality, bulk assignment, custom properties/tags, and filtering/search capabilities.
-This project uses **Express.js** for the backend with **Airtable** as the database and **React.js** with **Material-UI** for the frontend interface.
+This project uses **Express.js** for the backend with **Airtable** as the database and **React.js** with **Tailwind CSS** for the frontend interface.

 ---